Minh-Tri090/TheMovieProject/API_DESIGN.md

 **Path Parameters:**

-- `movieId`: ID của phim cần cập nhật
+- `movieId`: ID of the movie to update

 **Request Format:**